-- 111.10k A Monster Role token is a colorless Aura Role enchantment token named Monster with enchant creature and "Enchanted creature gets +1/+1 and has trample." - 111.10m A Royal Role token is a colorless Aura Role enchantment token named Royal with enchant creature and "Enchanted creature gets +1/+1 and has ward {1}." - 111.10n A Sorcerer Role token is a colorless Aura Role enchantment token named Sorcerer with enchant creature and "Enchanted creature gets +1/+1 and has 'Whenever this creature attacks, scry 1."" - 111.10p A Virtuous Role token is a colorless Aura Role enchantment token named Virtuous with enchant creature and "Enchanted creature gets +1/+1 for each enchantment you control." - 111.10q A Wicked Role token is a colorless Aura Role enchantment token named Wicked with enchant creature, "Enchanted creature gets +1/+1," and "When this Aura is put into a graveyard from the battlefield, each opponent loses 1 life." - 111.10r A Young Hero Role token is a colorless Aura Role enchantment token named Young Hero with enchant creature and "Enchanted creature has 'Whenever this creature attacks, if its toughness is 3 or less, put a +1/+1 counter on it."" - 111.10s A Map token is a colorless Map artifact token with "{1}, {T}, Sacrifice this artifact: Target creature you control explores.
+- 111.10k A Monster Role token is a colorless Aura Role enchantment token named Monster with enchant creature and "Enchanted creature gets +1/+1 and has trample." - 111.10m A Royal Role token is a colorless Aura Role enchantment token named Royal with enchant creature and "Enchanted creature gets +1/+1 and has ward {1}." - 111.10n A Sorcerer Role token is a colorless Aura Role enchantment token named Sorcerer with enchant creature and "Enchanted creature gets +1/+1 and has 'Whenever this creature attacks, scry 1."" - 111.10p A Virtuous Role token is a colorless Aura Role enchantment token named Virtuous with enchant creature and "Enchanted creature gets +1/+1 for each enchantment you control." - 111.10q A Wicked Role token is a colorless Aura Role enchantment token named Wicked with enchant creature, "Enchanted creature gets +1/+1," and "When this token is put into a graveyard from the battlefield, each opponent loses 1 life." - 111.10r A Young Hero Role token is a colorless Aura Role enchantment token named Young Hero with enchant creature and "Enchanted creature has 'Whenever this creature attacks, if its toughness is 3 or less, put a +1/+1 counter on it."" - 111.10s A Map token is a colorless Map artifact token with "{1}, {T}, Sacrifice this token: Target creature you control explores.
 Activate only as a sorcery."
-See rule 701.40, "Explore." - 111.10t A Junk token is a colorless Junk artifact token with "{T}, Sacrifice this artifact: Exile the top card of your library.
+See rule 701.44, "Explore." - 111.10t A Junk token is a colorless Junk artifact token with "{T}, Sacrifice this token: Exile the top card of your library.
 You may play that card this turn.
-Activate only as a sorcery." - 111.11.
+Activate only as a sorcery." - 111.10u A Lander token is a colorless Lander artifact token with "{2}, {T}, Sacrifice this token: Search your library for a basic land card, put it onto the battlefield tapped, then shuffle." - 111.11.
 If an effect instructs a player to create a token by name, doesn't define any other characteristics for that token, and the name is not one of the types in the list of predefined tokens above, that player uses the card with that name in the Oracle card reference to determine the characteristics of that token.